Teradata/developer-resources/docs/advanced/deployment-details.md

 These details do not apply to the [QuickStart](/docs/advanced/quickstart).
 :::

-When you install the AI Unlimited manager from your cloud service provider's console, you'll provide values for required parameters.
+When you install the AI Unlimited manager on [AWS](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md) or [Azure](/docs/install-ai-unlimited/prod-azure-portal-deploy-manager.md), you'll provide values for cloud parameters.

-You can get the values from your cloud service provider's console.
+You can get these values from the AWS or Azure console.
 Or, copy the parameter names shown here, and ask an admin for their values.

-***Discuss***
+***Need to make clear the relationship between the parms here and all the parms.
+Are these the "minimum required configuration"?***

 <Tabs>
 <TabItem value="aws1" label="AWS">